Amarkantak: Flora and fauna

-There are greater than 600 species of flora found in Amarkantak.
+There are more than 600 species of flora found in Amarkantak.
 It also has many medicinal flora and some of which include Boswellia serrata, Terminalia chebula, Hedychium coronarium, and Curcuma caesia.
 The Achanakmar Wildlife Sanctuary, is located at a distance of no more than 40 km from the town of Amarkantak in the state of Chhattisgarh on the road to Bilaspur.
 The forest belt in Amarkantak is a part of Achanakmar-Amarkantak Biosphere Reserve.
 The forests of Amarkantak are linked with the forests of Kanha National Park.
-Amarkantak falls on the Kanha-Achanakmar Corridor, a hilly region covered with dense forests.
+Amarkantak falls on the Kanha-Achanakmar Corridor, a hilly region with dense forests.
 Kanha and Achanakmar are both conserved wildlife parks in India famous for Bengal tigers.

-Pinus caribaea, known as tropical pine, was planted in Amarkantak in 1968 on advice of Forest Research Institute, Dehradun on the recommendations of National Commission on Agriculture looking to the future demand of quality pulpwood.
+Pinus caribaea, known as tropical pine, was planted in Amarkantak in 1968 on the advice of Forest Research Institute, Dehradun on the recommendations of National Commission on Agriculture looking to the future demand of quality pulpwood.
 This work was undertaken under a World Bank Technical Assistance Project by clearing natural sal forests.
 The naturalists and environmentalists in India raised controversy over it; ultimately the project of tropical pine plantation was abolished.